steveturbek/turbek.com/articles/tangible-interfaces-class.md

 These are the materials for the Tangible Interfaces Class, created by Steve Turbek in 2025 for the Senior Industrial Design Studio at Pratt Institute.

 The class focuses on designing tactile and sensory experiences for consumer and industrial products with extensive use of 3D modeling and printing.
-It will introduce basic electronics using the [https://microbit.org/get-started/getting-started/introduction/](BBC Microbit), a very simple computer board with a rich sensor package and excellent introductory software.
+It will introduce basic electronics using the BBC Microbit, a very simple computer board with a rich sensor package and excellent introductory software.
 No previous experience of UX or electronics is expected.

 We will explore the theory and practices of User Experience Design in the context of physical design.
 Our objects must not only be beautiful, we must have the open mindset to test them with users.